Jim Owens and Carolyn Balzar

 Ultra Marathon Cycling Association The UMCA sanctions and reports on our events

-Bike Friday Fantastic travel bike; mine has been over 300,000 miles in its travel box plus a few thousand miles on the road in different locales.
+Bike Friday Fantastic travel bike; mine has been over 370,000 miles in its travel box plus a few thousand miles on the road in different locales.

 My latest hobby is building bicycles out of junk parts and bits of steel tubing.
 The picture below is a recumbent trike I recently built along with a "pusher" trailer that hitches to the trike and has a 36 volt electric motor that pushes the whole rig up to about 30 mph!
-Believe me, when your butt is six inches off the ground; that 30 mph feels more like 60!
+Believe me, when your butt is four inches off the ground; that 30 mph feels more like 60!
 It has underseat steering, disc brakes and everything was handmade in about a month of weekend "play".
-Currently working on a "delta" trike that will have front wheel drive and the rear wheels will lean into the turn with the front wheel just like a two wheel bicycle.
-Poor Pity's home (my workshop) has turned into a bit of a mess with all the grinding dust and welding mess but she still thinks its cool that I work late hours in her house so she gets lots of attention although the MIG welder switch is a clear signal to go outside until that nasty stuff is finished!
+I am in the process of adapting a "mid-drive motor" to the drive train so it will be electrified by itself in addition to the pusher trailer.
+Currently working on a "delta" trike with front wheel drive and rear wheels that lean into the turn with the front wheel just like a two wheel bicycle.
+I take heart from a paraphrase of Thomas Edison's observation; "I have not failed; I just know a large number of methods that will not work!"

 Motor Sports

-MotoGPAll the scoop on international motorcycle racing including Grand Prix and Superbikes
+MotoGP All the scoop on international motorcycle racing including Grand Prix and Superbikes

 AMA Pro Racing Front stretch at about 110 and throw it sideways on dirt!
 Huge fun!